BrickSchema/py-brickschema/docs/validate.rst

 Validate
 ========

-The `validate` module implements a wrapper of `pySHACL`_ to validate an ontology graph against default Brick Schema constraints (called *shapes*) and user-defined shapes.
+The module utilizes the `pySHACL`_ package to validate a building ontology against the Brick Schema, its default constraints (shapes) and user provided shapes.

 Please read `Shapes Contraint Language (SHACL)`_ to see how it is used to validate RDF graphs against a set of constraints.